The Daltons (2010 TV series)

-The Daltons (known as Les Dalton in French) is a French children's comedy animated television series based on the works by artist Morris and writer René Goscinny, focusing on the four main villains of the comic book series Lucky Luke who try to escape the prison as they get locked up in every time Lucky Luke captures them.
+The Daltons (French: Les Dalton) is a French children's comedy animated television series based on the works by artist Morris and writer René Goscinny, focusing on the four main villains of the comic book series Lucky Luke who try to escape the prison as they get locked up in every time Lucky Luke captures them.
 The show was adapted by Olivier Jean-Marie and Jean-François Henry and directed by Charles Vaucelle.

 Plot

 Prisoners of a penitentiary in the Nevada desert, the Dalton brothers try to escape from the penitentiary but without achieving their ends.